Secretspaceprogram/secretspaceprogram.github.io/247ctf-web/index.md

     url = "https://264e275e4c5212fb.247ctf.com/?to=2&from=1&amount=50"

 ```
 From here when we check the balance of both accounts to find that account number 2 has a balance of 250 which is more than the starting balance of both accounts combined.
-We have succeded in overwelming the server fast enough to trigger a couple simultanious transfers.
+We have succeed in overwhelming the server fast enough to trigger a couple simultaneous transfers.
 We could now 'buy' the flag by calling:
 `/?flag&from=2`

 Success!